mitfik/redmine_knowledgebase/README.markdown

 ## Overview

-Once the Redmine Knowledgebase Plugin is installed, there will be a Knowledgebase link in the Redmine navigation header.
-Unlike the Redmine Wiki, which is only available at the per-project or subproject level, the Knowledgebase is available at the root level of the Redmine application.
+Once the Redmine Knowledgebase Plugin is installed, Knowledgebase articles are managed and controlled at the project level.
+After enabling and setting the right roles/permissions, each project will have its own categories and articles.
+Knowledgebase will appear as a tab view per project.

 ## Configuring the Knowledgebase

-To start using the Knowledgebase plugin, click on the Knowledgebase link in the Redmine navigation header.
+To start using the Knowledgebase plugin, go to your project Settings -> Modules and enable Knowledgebase.
+Then, go to Administration -> Roles and Permissions.
+Select a role (e.g. Non member).
+Under Knowledgebase, add at least Manage Articles and Manage Article Categories permission (to test functionality; later apply real permissions for your users).
+Select any other that apply and Save.
+See Permissions section for more information.

-This takes you to the default page for the Knowledgebase, with this text: *"No articles have been added to the knowledgebase yet.
-Maybe you want to get the ball rolling ..."*.
+This takes you to the default page for the Knowledgebase, with this text: *"There have been no articles added"*.
 To the right is a green circle with a plus (+) sign, and the link to add a New Category.

 Click on **New Category**.
 This takes you to the Create Category page.